syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted-cli.md

 Now, Open the **~/Program.cs** file and register the Syncfusion Blazor Service in the client web app.
 Here, Syncfusion Blazor Service is registered by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) property as `true` to load the scripts externally in the [next steps](#add-script-reference).

-> From 2022 Vol-1 (20.1) version, the default value of `IgnoreScriptIsolation` is changed to `true`.
+N> From 2022 Vol-1 (20.1) version, the default value of `IgnoreScriptIsolation` is changed to `true`.
 It is not necessary to set the `IgnoreScriptIsolation` property to refer scripts externally, since the default value has already been changed to true, and this property is obsolete.

 {% tabs %}
 {% highlight c# tabtitle=".NET 6 (~/Program.cs)" hl_lines="3 10" %}